Fundamental Tuning: Tests 1-7

-- Also check the E-F# trill: it has the same fine tuning point as the F-G trill.
+- Also check the E-F# trill: it has the same fine tuning point as the F-G trill (see below).

 Mute (Alternate) E Tuning Check

 This can be a useful fingering as an alternate when going back and forth across the break to F# or other half-hole fingerings.
 Example: the opening of The Marriage of Figaro.
 As a tip thickness check it is often flat if there is a dip behind the tip (see below).
 It can also be an indication of weakness in the blade arch or resistance point behind the tip section.
 However, it can be useful as a mute fingering despite some flatness.
 For a second bassoonist, some degree of flatness can be an indication of better response and tuning of the lowest notes.